 Buyers looking for an all-around hose that can stand up to the abuse of everyday gardening and work will be happy with the Flexilla.
 Although this is one of the most expensive models we tested, it should last for multiple seasons.
 Something to note is that the bright colors do show dirt and wear more than other models.
 The Flexilla is the best overall for its blend of lightweight durability, ease of use, high-quality components, and kink-resistant material.

-The Grow Green Expandable is our Best Buy for balancing a budget price with great features.
+The Grow Green Expandable balances a budget price with great features.
 The Grow Green expands remarkably from a compact package to over double its size when in use — though we did not find it triples in size as advertised.
 When we ran it over with our car and pulled it through crops and rocks, the woven outer stood up the best of the non-rubber hoses.
 The Grow Green includes thoughtful options, like an on-off switch at the nozzle and high-quality brass collars.
 The hose also comes with a nozzle, which has eight features; this is practical for a consumer looking for the full package, as the features create an excellent value.

 The Grow Green performed poorly under low pressure.
 When used for irrigating from a well pump, the hose did not expand enough to allow the low-pressure pump to deliver water.
 When stored, the woven hose outer tended to get knotted up and required detangling before each use.
-With such excellent components, ease of use, and durability — at a very reasonable price — the Grow Green Expandable is our tester's first choice for our Best Buy Award.
+With such excellent components, ease of use, and durability — at a very reasonable price.

 The FitLife Expandable wins our award for easy storage.
 The FitLife is incredibly lightweight.
 It is advertised at under two pounds and our testers noticed the difference in weight after a day of hauling hoses through their 1/3 acre lot.
 The woven outer means that the hose does not kink or tangle when water is running through it.
 It comes with a plastic hanger that allows for easy storage.
 The FitLife measures eight feet when in storage; when under pressure, it expands to just over 24 feet, making it a great fit for anyone with limited storage.